 There are other options to get between the ferry terminal and the train station.

 The first option is to take a taxi, they are located in front of the ferry terminal or across the street and are readily available.

 The Waterfront Streetcar is on hiatus for two (2) years while a new barn is built at Occidental Square.
-Route 99 bus service has replaced the streetcar and include more frequent peak time service, fare free service, better connections to Sounder rail and ferry and the ability to load bikes.
+Route 99 bus service has replaced the streetcar and includes more frequent peak time service, better connections to Sounder rail and ferry, and the ability to load bikes.
 These buses are easily found because they are specially wrapped to look like the streetcar.
 Please check Route 99 for schedules.